jiadingfang/3DSceneGraph/README.md

 Eval results can be found in `logs` directory.

 ### Interactive Mode
-If you want to run
+You could run
 > python graph_sim.py --interactive

+to enter a text interactive mode.
 The output will show the gt shortest path length and trajectory versus user shortest path length and trajectory.

-TODO: save user interactive data
+You could also run
+> python dynamic_interactive_panel.py

+to enter a diagram interactive mode.
+The results would show at generate_floor_plan_diagram/results.